 Jeff is the Director of Conservation Technology at the Chesapeake Conservancy.
 His team explores new ways to improve the effectiveness and efficiency of the Conservancy’s projects and focuses on developing new ways to empower partner organizations by providing them with innovative ways to access geospatial data and analysis tools that will create beneficial management outcomes.
 He is currently investigating the use of high-resolution imagery and LIDAR elevation data to map land cover at the large landscape scale and is constructing interactive tools to better target BMP implementation and riparian conservation and restoration projects.

 Before joining the Conservancy, Jeff worked with the University of Maryland Center for Environmental Science and the Maryland Department of Natural Resources managing a competitive grant program that provided technical and financial support to local communities to realize and proactively adapt to climate change and coastal hazards.
 Jeff has a Masters of Environmental Management and Certificate in Geospatial Analysis from Duke University and a Bachelors of Science from the University of Richmond.
-Jeff enjoys running, mountain biking, and spending time with his wife and two cats.
+Jeff enjoys running, mountain biking, and spending time with his wife, daughter, and two cats.

 As director of development, Melissa leads our fundraising efforts and outreach to foundations, corporations and individuals.
 She brings years of development and partnership expertise to our team, with a background in conservation.
 Most recently, Ehrenreich served as the executive director of the D.C.
 Social Innovation Project, a social enterprise and innovation incubator focused on tackling the root causes of poverty in Washington, D.C.
 She also served in numerous roles with the Ocean Conservancy from 2006 to 2013, including capital campaign manager, director of program effectiveness, and acting director of the Trash Free Seas initiative.
 She holds a Bachelor of Science degree from the University of Maryland at College Park and spent her college years researching on the Choptank River.
 Ehrenreich lives in Greenbelt, MD and enjoys hunting edible mushrooms, native plant gardening, and forest hikes with her husband and three sons.